balagura/beam-beam-simulation-for-vdM-scans-at-LHC/comparison_with_dynamic_beta_and_deflection_in_R/README.md

 `bb_MAD-X_2012_precise.minus.*/pdf/gg.cor.dipole.subtr.and.added.pdf`.

 ## Minimal documentation
-Old (possibly, outdated) documentation prepared at that time can be obtained as a PDF document by typing `make` in the subdirectory `doc`.
+Old (possibly, outdated) documentation prepared at that time for `BxB` version v1.0 can be obtained as a PDF document by typing `make` in the subdirectory `doc`.